Horizon 8 Architecture

 When SSO is enabled, users who log in to Access with Active Directory credentials can launch remote desktops and applications without having to go through a second login procedure.
 If you set up the True SSO feature, users can log in using authentication mechanisms other than AD credentials.
 See Using SAML Authentication and see Setting Up True SSO.

 When defining the SAML authenticator on the Connection Servers, you can choose to set the delegation of authentication to allowed or required.
-Allowed makes this optional, whereas required enforces the use of the SAML authentication source.
-When configure as required you can also enable Workspace ONE which redirects any direct authentication attempts into Access.
-See Configure Workspace ONE Access Policies in Horizon Console.

 For details on Horizon and Workspace ONE Access Integration see the Component Integration chapter.

-Decision | A SAML authenticator for Workspace ONE was configured to be required on the Connection Servers.
-Workspace ONE mode was enabled on the Connection Servers. |
+A SAML authenticator for Access was configured to be required on the Connection Servers.

-Justification | With this configuration, Connection Servers allow Omnissa Access to be a dynamic SAML authenticator.
-This strategy facilitates the launch of Horizon resources only from Access and redirects any attempts to authenticate directly to Horizon back to Access. |
+With this configuration, Connection Servers allow Omnissa Access to be a dynamic SAML authenticator.
+This strategy facilitates the launch of Horizon resources only from Access and redirects any attempts to authenticate directly to Horizon back to Access.

-Unified Access Gateway Authentication
+Unified Access Gateway authentication

 Omnissa Unified Access Gateway supports multiple authentication options; for example, pass-through, RSA SecurID, RADIUS, SAML, and certificates, including smart cards.
 Pass-through authentication forwards the request to the internal server or resource.
 Other authentication types enable authentication at the Unified Access Gateway, before passing authenticated traffic through to the internal resource.